Tewin

 Other old buildings in the village include two 17th century cottages on Lower Green and two 19th century houses on Upper Green Road, The Plume of Feathers public house, built about 1500 or earlier, Queen Hoo Hall built in 1584, and Marden Hill house, about 1760.
 The Rose and Crown public house, mentioned in The Carrington Diaries (John Carrington, who is buried in Tewin churchyard with his wife - wrote a diary of life in this area from 1797 - 1810), and the Old School House on Lower Green, were both built about 1650 and are of similar design.
 See the walk round Tewin for pictures of many of these buildings.

-In his introduction to the Tewin history book Lord Laming of Tewin says it"casts light on the changing social order, new styles in architecture, developments in education and employment as well as leisure activities".
+In his introduction to the first Tewin history book Lord Laming of Tewin says it"casts light on the changing social order, new styles in architecture, developments in education and employment as well as leisure activities".
 It covers the history of the village right up to the present day.
-There are many stories and legends associated with Tewin, and there are many interesting people who have lived in or visited the village.
+There are many stories and legends associated with Tewin, and many interesting people have lived in or visited the village.
 The book includes information about families who have lived here for several generations.
 The lists of occupations in the village from the mid 19th century up to the Millennium show how life has changed here.

 In the 16th and 17th centuries people in the village found employment on the land and in large houses such as Queen Hoo Hall, Tewin House, Marden Hill and Tewin Water.
 Panshanger House, built early in the 19th century from 1806 by the 5th Earl Cowper and demolished in 1952, was not in the parish of Tewin but the house and estate offered a considerable amount of employment to people in the village.
 At the end of the 19th century a number of Estate houses were built in Tewin around Lower Green.